- Posts: 199

 Shauna took to me to her favor place.
 I had little choice in the matter.
 I hadn't spent enough time on the island to have the slightest clue about local restaurants.
 It turned out she had good taste though.
 She managed to find a nice Italian place that felt a little closer to home for me.
 I sat and ate while she told me about all the goings on I had missed while away.
 It had been slower for her while the fleet had been away.
 She relished each of the letters I had sent her.
 They made her feel like she was a little closer to the action.
 I was glad that she wasn't.

 She told me that she wished she could have written back to me, but we never stayed at any port long enough to allow for that.
 There were so many things she asked me about and I happily answered them all.
-That is until she asked me the one question I had been dreading.
+That is, until she asked me about the one thing I had been dreading.

 "So I hear you're the big hero now, impressing the big wigs and whatnot, how does it feel?"
 I looked down at my empty plate.
 She realized immediately that she had said something wrong.